lzf18/Workflow-of-Radiomics/README.md

 # Workflow-of-Radiomics
-This is a whole workflow of radiomics。
+This is a whole workflow of radiomics.